spacetypeco/TypeDesignSP21/README.md

 ## Course Description

-Knowing how to design letterform systems is a unique and specialized skill.
-It requires keen eyes that are attuned to see the finest of details, yet also know how to predict how those small features will function when they are seen repeatedly throughout a typographical system.
-In this course, students will learn the nuts and bolts of designing a working typeface.
-They will start out with calligraphy exercises to help understand the modular nature of typefaces, then apply that knowledge as a foundation for an original digital typeface.
+Typeface design is a unique and important skill that profoundly affects visible language.
+The drawing of letterforms intersects with the history of graphic design and technology and affects every aspect of design practice from branding and editorial design to motion and interaction design.
+This course gives students an overview of the historic context of type design and an introduction to current methods from calligraphy to parametric type.
+Students will apply their knowledge to design an original typeface.

+###Course Outline

+**The Stroke (Weeks 1–2)**

+Students will be introduced to the history of letterforms and understand the relationship between technology and the written form.
+Students will learn the basics of calligraphy to complement their theoretical knowledge with practical experience as well as study historical models.
+Focus will be given to conceptual ideas such as modularity and how the tools influence the form (such as the axis).

+**The Letter (Weeks 3–5)**

+Students will be introduced to font-making software and related concepts such as vectors, bezier curves, and multiple masters.
+Students will practice drawing select letters by digitizing historical scripts or sketches.
+Focus will be given to conceptual ideas such as spacing, counters, design axis, and variable fonts in the browser.

+**The Alphabet (Weeks 6–15)**

+Students will propose and develop a full typeface (ASCII set).
+Focus will be given to creating a visual system of letterforms, with the consideration of the performability of the typeface in different print and technological settings.
+There will be an emphasis on spatial concepts such as spacing, where students will learn that designing the negative space is just as important as designing the positive outlines.
+Toward the end of the unit, students will develop a typeface specimen to showcase their typeface.

-### Learning Outcomes:
+### Learning Outcomes
-By the successful completion of this course, students will have:
+*By the end of the semester, students will be able to:*

-- Have knowledge of historical overview of letterforms
+* Understand a historical overview of letterforms
-- Understand the modular nature of latin letterform systems
+* Understand the modular nature of letterform systems
+* Understand how type design intersects with the multidisciplinary nature of communication design
-- Articulate and analyze letters and compositions
+* Articulate and analyze letters and compositions
-- Knowledge of how to plot proper bezier vector points
+* Understand how to plot proper bezier vector points
-- Designing a working digital typeface (minimum ASCII set)
+* Designing a working digital typeface and supporting specimen display materials.
-- Fluency in industry standard software (Glyphs)
+* Achieve fluency in industry standard software
-- Know resources to seek inspiration & self-improvement (online & in NYC)
+* Know resources to seek inspiration & self-improvement

 ### Required Supplies:
 - Pencil and sharpener